 FL Studio Mobile

-Auto-Pitch is a real-time pitch-correction, manipulation module that can correct pitch in realtime.
+Auto-Pitch is a real-time pitch-correction, manipulation module that can correct pitch errors in recorded audio or create special effects.

 To load presets tap the menu icon (upper right) and choose Presets List.